Update 9/21/24

 All I know for sure is that the alcohol no longer worked, which is a horrifying thing for any addict.

-Read More 30 Years of Heavy Recovery: Prologue, Part 2: The Last Binge Read More30 Years of Heavy Recovery, Chapter One.
+Read More Heavy Recovery: Minus one Read More30 Years of Heavy Recovery, Chapter One.
 Week One: Betrayal/ Hallucinations/12-Step Call/You’re in the Right Place

 We walked over to a line of chairs near the coffee, which I gladly got a cup of.
 And then another, because I was shaking so strongly it spilled out of my hand.
 Joe looked at me, nodded, and held the cup for me.